MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 ## Have your system administrator activate dataflows

 After you enable the resource recommendations feature, your system administrator must activate four [dataflows](/power-apps/maker/data-platform/create-and-use-dataflows).
 This mandatory, one-time step must be completed for every new environment where the feature is enabled.
-The four dataflows prepare the data infrastructure that's required to generate optimal recommendations for any new project team member.
+The four dataflows prepare the data infrastructure required to generate optimal recommendations for any new project team member.

 To activate the dataflows, have your system administrator follow these steps.